How America’s Gun Laws Fuel Armed Hate

 Violent hate and hate-fueled extremism is a growing threat to public safety.
 From armed intimidation at peaceful protests to white supremacist groups storming the United States Capitol, easy access to firearms and hate-fueled individuals are a deadly combination.
 And the problem is only growing in severity: hate groups are proliferating and hate crimes are becoming more frequent and more frequently violent.
 In recent years, reported increases in hate-fueled violence led the FBI to elevate “racially motivated violent extremism” to a top level priority threat.
 Lawmakers at the state and federal levels must take immediate action to address this threat.

-Our nation’s weak gun laws, which allow individuals convicted of violent hate crimes to purchase and possess deadly weapons, put members of vulnerable communities—like the nine African American worshippers murdered at Emanuel African Methodist Episcopal Church or 49 people killed at Pulse nightclub—in grave danger.
+Our nation’s weak gun laws, which allow individuals convicted of violent hate crimes to purchase and possess deadly weapons, put members of vulnerable communities—like the 10 Black Americans murdered at a Buffalo grocery store or the 49 people killed at Pulse nightclub—in grave danger.
 This must change.
 Lawmakers have the power to respond to protect all Americans from armed and violent hate.
 It’s long past time that they show the courage to do so.

 The following resources provide an overview of state laws in the recommended policy categories, as well as other resources on each topic.
 The catalogue of Disarm Hate laws is the most comprehensive 50-state analysis to date detailing access to guns by violent hate crime offenders.